Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/unofficial-resources.md

 __Link:__ [Discohook](https://discohook.org/)

 ## **Nadeko Embed Builder**
-> __Description:__ Another useful tool for generating discord embeds, this tool exports in JSON format.   <br/>
+> __Description:__ Another useful tool for generating discord embeds.
+This tool exports in JSON format.   <br/>
 __Link:__ [Nadeko Embed Builder](https://embedbuilder.nadekobot.me/ )

 ## **List of Stickers**
-> __Description:__ A list of all stickers you gain access to as a Nitro subscriber, also includes previews and descriptions of stickers.   <br/>
+> __Description:__ A list of all stickers you gain access to as a Nitro subscriber, including previews and descriptions of stickers.   <br/>
 __Link:__ [List Of Stickers](https://stickers.advaith.io/)   <br/>
 __Credit:__ @190916650143318016